mattiasmucherie/academy-server-development/expressjs.md

 Add express to your application with `npm install --save express nodemon`

-Create a new file inside the folder named server.js.
+Create a new file, inside the folder, named server.js.

 Import expressjs as following